Hyperpilotio/analyzer/README.md

 # analyzer
-Analyzer performs interference prediction and validation and visaulizes the data.
+Analyzer performs interference prediction and validation and visualizes the data.

 #### Usage: